skx/overseer/README.md

 **NOTE**: The `input` field will be updated to mask any password options which have been submitted with the tests.

+Included in this repository are two simple "[bridges](bridges/)", which listen to the MQ topic, and forward the alerts to more useful systems:

+* `irc-bridge.go`
+  * This posts test-failures to an IRC channel.
+  * Tests which pass are not reported, to avoid undue noise on your channel.
+* `purppura-bridge.go`
+  * This forwards each test-result to a [purppura host](https://github.com/skx/purppura/)
+  * From there alerts will reach a human via pushover.

 ## Configuration File